-Tyler Jensen (2003 Media Arts) Shares New Documentary with Perpich Students
+Tyler Jensen (Media Arts 2003) Shares New Documentary with Perpich Students

 About his time at Perpich, Jensen said the thing that he still carries with him is the sense of community.
 “It was wonderful to come here as a high schooler and feel validated and accepted and that you had the talent to create things.
 That is unlike any other place else I’ve been to since high school, which was a little disheartening after I graduated.
 But I had to take that sense of community and build it for myself; finding other like minded people who wanted to make things and had the passion and drive to do that.
 This place is wonderful for incubating all of those people and the friendships that you make here are lifelong.
 We are still supportive and congratulatory of each other and that’s a beautiful thing that Perpich creates and it’s the one thing that I take with me.”